Advisory Committee on Complementary Medicines (ACCM)

 A major role for ACCM is to provide scientific and policy advice relating to controls on the supply and use of complementary medicines in Australia.
 The ACCM provides this advice with particular reference to the safety and quality of products and, where appropriate, efficacy relating to the claims made for products.

-- Associate Professor John Edwards is a toxicologist and occupational hygienist with 30 years experience in the tertiary sector.
+Associate Professor John Edwards is a toxicologist and occupational hygienist with 30 years experience in the tertiary sector.
 His research interests span investigations of exposure to environmental chemicals, including pesticides, nanomaterials and illegal drug laboratories.
 He also examines the toxicity of foods and novel food products.
-He is Associate Dean for Teaching and Learning at the School of the Environment, Flinders University.
+Until 2014 he was Associate Dean for Teaching and Learning at the School of the Environment, Flinders University.
 Associate Professor Edwards provides expertise in the field of toxicology.

 - Ms Jane Frawley is a research scholar in the Faculty of Health at the University of Technology Sydney and has experience in the fields of pharmacology, herbal medicine and nutritional medicine.
 Ms Frawley is also the chair of the Australian Register of Naturopaths and Herbalists Education Standards committee.
 Ms Frawley provides expertise in the field of complementary medical practice (naturopathy and herbal medicine).